winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 Secondly, it seeks to enhance the winglang ecosystem and its toolchain by building a production application using the language.

 ## Requirements
-Create the first production feature of Wing Cloud - Wing cloud Preview Environments.
 Build and deploy Wing applications to an ephemeral (simulated) environment and use the Wing Console UI to interact with it.
+Automatically run tests on the preview environment once created and provide a UI for viewing the test results.
-Allow developers to iterate with their teammates using a shared Wing Console instance.
+Allow developers to collaborate with their teammates using a shared environment.
 Seamlessly integrating with GitHub.

 ### Developer Experience
-A developer using winglang has the capability to integrate preview environments with his/her repository.
+A developer using winglang has the capability to integrate Wing Cloud Preview Environments with his/her repository.

 #### Sign Up and Installation
 In order to use Wing Cloud Preview Environments, you should sign up to Wing Cloud.